Learn how to paint your baby helmet

 2) After I printed images that I thought would work, I put the pencil on the back of the image, cut it out and tape it on the helmet where I wanted it.

 3) I then used a SHARP pencil to trace on top of the picture and push the scribbled graphite on the back.
-It actually worked better than I thought, seeing as I wasn’t sure how graphite would put onto the plastic coating of the outside shell.
+It actually worked better than I thought.
+I wasn’t sure if the graphite would stick to the plastic coating of the outside shell.

 4) Once my images were on, I simply began painting with acrylic paint.
 I used my artist’s acrylic paint.

 However, according to the Cranial Technology website, regular acrylic craft paint will also work when painting a Doc band baby helmet.
 Make sure you are using non-toxic paint as you want to make sure that you are being safe for your baby.